 One of the more interesting methods we use to control pests at AquaGrow Farms is the use of carnivorous plants.
-The term “carnivorous plant” might sound strange, but you may be familiar with a popular carnivorous plant called the venus flytrap (Dionaea muscipula).
+The term “carnivorous plant” might sound strange, but you may be familiar with a popular carnivorous plant called the Venus Flytrap (Dionaea muscipula).

-Carnivorous plants are interesting as their main source of nutrients do not come from the soil like normal plants.
+Carnivorous plants are interesting as their main source of nutrients does not come from the soil like normal plants.
 Instead, carnivorous plants prefer nutrient-less soils, nutrient-less water, and rely on light and insects to provide them with the nutrition they need to grow.